-Example: Undocumented Marge whose record shows only that she was convicted of possession of "a controlled substance" in California is no longer eligible to adjust status or apply for non-LPR cancellation.
-Deportable LPR Lucy who was convicted of possession for sale of "a controlled substance" in California no longer can apply for LPR cancellation.
+Example: Undocumented Marge whose record shows only that she was convicted of possession of "a controlled substance" in California still is eligible to adjust status or apply for non-LPR cancellation.
+Deportable LPR Lucy who was convicted of possession for sale of "a controlled substance" in California still can apply for LPR cancellation.

 In both cases, the generic term "controlled substance" includes both substances on the federal schedules and some that are not.
-But because the statutes are divisible and the record is vague, Pereida now dictates that they are barred from relief because they have not met their burden to show that their convictions are not for a disqualifying federally controlled substance.
+As such, the conviction does not bar Lucy or Marge from applying for relief under Marinelarena because their convictions are not decisively convictions for a federally controlled substance.